-For both the WaveBot and FOSWEC, PI controllers can match the impedance well over the limited frequency range of an ocean sea state.
-Much as you might swap the station on your radio to avoid commercials, altering the tuning of your WEC controller every hour or so to track changing sea states is quite tractable (some smaller benefits may even be had by increasing the rate to perhaps every five minutes).
+There are two key factors that can work to degrade the effectiveness of the causal impedance matching approach outlined in this paper: broadband waves and nonlinearity of the WEC dynamic system.
+As discussed in Section 2, the wave energy resource is relatively narrow-banded in general.
+The results in this Section show that PI controllers can match the impedance well over the limited frequency range of an ocean sea state.
+Much as you might swap the station on your radio to change classical and to rock & roll, altering the tuning of your WEC controller every hour or so to track changing sea states is quite tractable (some smaller benefits may even be had by increasing the rate to perhaps every five minutes).
 This can be achieved by using the WEC impedance model to obtain an estimate of the current sea state based on measurements of the WEC's velocity and using this for the basis of selecting the appropriate controller gains [40].
 Such a control system can employ an optimization scheme to select gains in real-time or a look-up table based on previous analysis, perhaps including some site-specific considerations.
-Additionally, an interesting logical extension of this approach is that the three gain terms in (12) are by no means the limit, and in fact higher-order controllers such as the Feedback Resonating Controller [41] can offer even broader impedance matching and therefore higher levels of power capture.
-A similar approach has also been presented more recently in [42].
-Another consideration, as shown in [43], is that model predictive controllers (MPCs) can be designed to track such feedback controllers in order to handle constraints without any need for wave prediction.
+Additionally, an interesting logical extension of this approach is that the three gain terms in (12) are by no means the limit, and in fact higher-order controllers such as the Feedback Resonating Controller (FBR) [41, 42] can offer even broader impedance matching and therefore higher levels of power capture.
+A similar approach has also been presented more recently in [43].
+Another consideration, as shown in [44], is that model predictive controllers (MPCs) can be designed to track such feedback controllers in order to handle constraints without any need for wave prediction.